 Real Estate - Transactional

-Kasowitz’s Real Estate – Transactional group advises clients in a full array of complex issues relating to office, residential, lodging, gaming, shopping center and mixed-use projects throughout the United States.
-The group’s attorneys represent clients in acquisitions and dispositions of single properties and property portfolios; acquisitions and participations of mortgage and mezzanine debt; workouts and restructurings; financings of real estate properties and projects; office and retail leasing; and joint venture development.
+Kasowitz’s Real Estate – Transactional Practice Group advises clients in a full array of complex issues relating to office, residential, lodging, gaming, shopping center and mixed-use projects throughout the United States.
+We represent clients in acquisitions and dispositions of single properties and property portfolios; acquisitions and participations of mortgage and mezzanine debt; workouts and restructurings; financings of real estate properties and projects; office and retail leasing; and joint venture development.

 Our attorneys are frequently recognized by leading legal media outlets and ranking publications.
 The group has been described by The New York Times, as having handled some of the biggest deals in New York City, including the acquisition, joint venturing, financing and development of the Times Square Gateway Center at 701 Seventh Avenue.
 Prominent ranking publications that regularly tout the group’s practice include Law360, The Legal 500, and Super Lawyers.
 Practice leader Wallace L. Schwartz has been described as an “effective negotiator” and is regularly ranked as a leader in the real estate field by Chambers USA.

 Development and Joint Ventures

 - Tuxedo Farms.
 Equity joint venturing for a 1,200-acre master development residential community in Tuxedo, New York, for The Related Companies.

 - Tysons Corner.
 Sale, joint venturing, leasing and development of a one million-square-foot residential, mixed-use project in Tysons Corner, Virginia, for DLJ Real Estate Capital Partners.